 |Type of change||Major "x" releases||Minor "y" releases||Patch "z" releases|

 |Low-impact breaking changes||yes||yes||no|

 |High-impact breaking changes||yes||no||no|

 For example, if you are using PE 2018.1.3, then upgrading to PE 2019 likely introduces changes that involve updating your Puppet code, depending on what features you use and what we added.
-Upgrading to 2018.1.4 will only fix bugs and security problems, and maybe slightly adjust how a feature looks, but not greatly change how it works or how you interact with it.
+Upgrading to 2018.1.4 fixes bugs and security problems, and might slightly adjust how a feature looks.

 For information about active PE releases, mainstream and extended support, and end of life dates, see Puppet Enterprise support lifecycle.